CrowdStrike (NASDAQ:CRWD) Shares Gap Down After Insider Selling

-Shares of CrowdStrike Holdings, Inc. (NASDAQ:CRWD – Get Free Report) gapped down prior to trading on Wednesday following insider selling activity.
+CrowdStrike Holdings, Inc. (NASDAQ:CRWD – Get Free Report) shares gapped down prior to trading on Wednesday following insider selling activity.
 The stock had previously closed at $488.76, but opened at $454.75.
 CrowdStrike shares last traded at $463.93, with a volume of 4,560,123 shares.

-Specifically, Director Gerhard Watzinger sold 10,000 shares of the business’s stock in a transaction that occurred on Tuesday, June 3rd.
+Specifically, Director Gerhard Watzinger sold 10,000 shares of CrowdStrike stock in a transaction that occurred on Tuesday, June 3rd.
 The stock was sold at an average price of $489.00, for a total transaction of $4,890,000.00.
-Following the completion of the sale, the director now directly owns 29,500 shares in the company, valued at approximately $14,425,500.
+Following the sale, the director now directly owns 29,500 shares in the company, valued at $14,425,500.
 The trade was a 25.32% decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
 Also, Director Sameer K. Gandhi sold 6,250 shares of the company’s stock in a transaction on Tuesday, June 3rd.
-The stock was sold at an average price of $484.59, for a total transaction of $3,028,687.50.
-Following the sale, the director now directly owns 755,592 shares of the company’s stock, valued at $366,152,327.28.
-The trade was a 0.82% decrease in their position.
+The stock was sold at an average price of $484.59, for a total value of $3,028,687.50.
+Following the completion of the sale, the director now directly owns 755,592 shares in the company, valued at approximately $366,152,327.28.
+The trade was a 0.82% decrease in their ownership of the stock.
 The disclosure for this sale can be found here.

-Several analysts recently issued reports on CRWD shares.
-Guggenheim reaffirmed a “neutral” rating on shares of CrowdStrike in a research note on Wednesday, March 5th.
-Bank of America restated a “neutral” rating and set a $470.00 target price (up from $420.00) on shares of CrowdStrike in a report on Wednesday.
-JMP Securities reaffirmed a “market outperform” rating and issued a $500.00 price target on shares of CrowdStrike in a report on Wednesday.
-Robert W. Baird reduced their price objective on CrowdStrike from $440.00 to $405.00 and set a “neutral” rating on the stock in a research report on Wednesday, March 5th.
-Finally, Evercore ISI restated an “in-line” rating and issued a $440.00 target price (down from $450.00) on shares of CrowdStrike in a report on Wednesday.
-Two investment analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and twenty-nine have issued a buy rating to the company.
-Based on data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus price target of $449.38.
+CRWD has been the topic of a number of research reports.
+BTIG Research restated a “buy” rating on shares of CrowdStrike in a report on Thursday, May 22nd.
+Scotiabank boosted their price objective on shares of CrowdStrike from $370.00 to $480.00 and gave the stock a “sector perform” rating in a research note on Wednesday.
+Needham & Company LLC raised their target price on shares of CrowdStrike from $420.00 to $530.00 and gave the company a “buy” rating in a research note on Wednesday.
+Raymond James reissued an “outperform” rating and issued a $485.00 price target (up from $390.00) on shares of CrowdStrike in a research report on Wednesday.
+Finally, Canaccord Genuity Group reaffirmed a “hold” rating and set a $475.00 price objective (up previously from $420.00) on shares of CrowdStrike in a research report on Wednesday.
+Two investment analysts have rated the stock with a sell rating, fourteen have issued a hold rating and twenty-nine have assigned a buy rating to the company.
+According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus price target of $449.38.

-CrowdStrike (NASDAQ:CRWD – Get Free Report) last posted its quarterly earnings results on Tuesday, June 3rd.
-The company reported $0.73 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.66 by $0.07.
+CrowdStrike (NASDAQ:CRWD – Get Free Report) last announced its earnings results on Tuesday, June 3rd.
+The company reported $0.73 EPS for the quarter, topping analysts’ consensus estimates of $0.66 by $0.07.
 CrowdStrike had a return on equity of 7.11% and a net margin of 3.39%.
-The company had revenue of $1.10 billion for the quarter, compared to analyst estimates of $1.11 billion.
-During the same quarter last year, the company earned $0.93 EPS.
+The company had revenue of $1.10 billion for the quarter, compared to analysts’ expectations of $1.11 billion.
+During the same period last year, the firm earned $0.93 EPS.
 CrowdStrike’s revenue for the quarter was up 19.8% compared to the same quarter last year.
-Equities analysts anticipate that CrowdStrike Holdings, Inc. will post 0.55 earnings per share for the current fiscal year.
+As a group, research analysts expect that CrowdStrike Holdings, Inc. will post 0.55 earnings per share for the current year.

-A number of large investors have recently modified their holdings of CRWD.
-Cloud Capital Management LLC purchased a new position in CrowdStrike in the first quarter valued at $25,000.
-Atlantic Edge Private Wealth Management LLC boosted its position in shares of CrowdStrike by 114.3% during the 1st quarter.
-Atlantic Edge Private Wealth Management LLC now owns 75 shares of the company’s stock worth $26,000 after acquiring an additional 40 shares in the last quarter.
-Vision Financial Markets LLC purchased a new position in shares of CrowdStrike in the 1st quarter valued at about $26,000.
+A number of large investors have recently made changes to their positions in the stock.
+Cloud Capital Management LLC bought a new stake in CrowdStrike during the 1st quarter worth approximately $25,000.
+Vision Financial Markets LLC purchased a new stake in shares of CrowdStrike in the first quarter worth $26,000.
+Atlantic Edge Private Wealth Management LLC raised its position in shares of CrowdStrike by 114.3% during the 1st quarter.
+Atlantic Edge Private Wealth Management LLC now owns 75 shares of the company’s stock valued at $26,000 after purchasing an additional 40 shares during the period.
 E Fund Management Hong Kong Co.
-Ltd. raised its position in shares of CrowdStrike by 305.3% during the 1st quarter.
+Ltd. lifted its stake in shares of CrowdStrike by 305.3% during the 1st quarter.
 E Fund Management Hong Kong Co.
-Ltd. now owns 77 shares of the company’s stock worth $27,000 after acquiring an additional 58 shares in the last quarter.
-Finally, FPC Investment Advisory Inc. raised its position in shares of CrowdStrike by 811.1% during the 4th quarter.
-FPC Investment Advisory Inc. now owns 82 shares of the company’s stock worth $28,000 after acquiring an additional 73 shares in the last quarter.
+Ltd. now owns 77 shares of the company’s stock valued at $27,000 after buying an additional 58 shares in the last quarter.
+Finally, FPC Investment Advisory Inc. boosted its holdings in CrowdStrike by 811.1% in the 4th quarter.
+FPC Investment Advisory Inc. now owns 82 shares of the company’s stock worth $28,000 after buying an additional 73 shares during the period.
 71.16% of the stock is owned by hedge funds and other institutional investors.

 CrowdStrike Company Profile